 Then switch players and let the child think up enough clues for you to figure out his or her secret number.
 The challenge of thinking up clues is a great one.

 What’s my rule?

-Another way to reverse the previous game is to think up a rule and without announcing what the rule and start sorting the dominoes according to that rule.
+Another way to reverse the previous game is to think up a rule and without announcing what the rule and start sorting the dominos according to that rule.
 You can allow the child to join in with their guesses or just ask him or her to wait until you’re finished.
 Then ask the child what they think the rule is?
-What does your group of dominoes have in common that the others do not have?
+What does your group of dominos have in common that the others do not have?

 Also, check out some of my other posts on homeschooling games.